Magpie Stories – the books

 But … as an accordion structure nested within the self-wrapping covers, the backs of the pages were visible – creating the perfect space to surround my birds with the natural environment they enjoyed.
 I gel plate monoprinted the back of each page.
 Its not obvious that there is printing on the back of each page – so I hope it will be a lovely surprise as people experience each book.

-And to finish the books – I used some beautifully textured Awagami Asarakusui to nest the book inside their covers.
+And to finish the books – I used some beautifully textured Awagami Asarakusui paper to nest the book inside their covers.
+This paper also served to stop black from the covers rubbing on to the embossed first and last pages of each book.

 “hello” said the magpie